 Overwhelmed by all you have to do in your home and on the homestead?
-Getting organized can be easy if you just take control.
-It’s not always easy to change your identity from one that is out of control to one that is, so you need a plan.
-Here’s a plan you can try for how to become more organized on the homestead.
+Getting organized can be easy if you just take control, but how?
+Here’s a simple system can put together to get your home and homestead working like a well-oiled machine!

-Let’s face it–keeping a homestead is busy work!
+Let’s face it–keeping home and homestead is busy work!
 There is planting, harvesting, preserving, feeding, milking, doctoring, raking, digging…and that’s only the outdoor stuff.
-Who has time for the indoor stuff?
-You can–you’ll just need to do what you did when you began homesteading, which is to start with one thing and master it, and pretty soon you’ll be tackling more and more.

 But Wait–What Do You Mean by ‘Well-Oiled Machine’?